 E-Commerce RecSys

-Example of how to train item2vec on your event data: - Use events data to extract custom product realtions.
+Capture product relationships - Use events data to extract custom product realtions.

-Events based system: - Have a session based recommendation that adjust recommendations in realtime while user surfs the site.
+Events based system - Have a session based recommendation that adjust recommendations in realtime while user surfs the site.

-Multi modal features: - Support images, text and categories out of the box with SL.
+Multi modal features - Support images, text and categories out of the box with SL.

 Images product images